MakeSchool-Tutorials/Makestagram-Swift-V3/P18-Liking-Posts/content.md

 Notice that we've created a child node named `postLikes` under the root node `makestagram-b3260`.
 We should have 3 root level child nodes: `users`, `posts`, `postLikes`.

 Within the `postLikes` subtree, we store keys corresponding to child IDs for each post.
-Each post with more than one like will have it's own JSON object within `postLikes`.
+Each post with one or more likes will have a corresponding JSON object within `postLikes` that matches it's post key.

-Last, within each post key, we store the UID of all users who have liked the given post.
-Using this data structure, we're able to easily track which users have liked which posts.
+Last, within each post key, we'll store UIDs of each user that liked the given post.
+Using this data structure, we'll be able to easily track which users have liked which posts.

 ## Adding a Like Count